dereke/dereke.github.io/_posts/2014-01-10-multiline-text-and-string-interpolation.markdown

 JavaScript doesn't support any kind of advanced string handling (as of ECMAScript 5 version 6 supports Multi-line strings and Interpolation!) so to make it readable we have to handle it using the array syntax.

-> Note you can achieve multi line strings in JavaScript using the escape character to escape the line breaks
-> This shouldn't be used for three reasons.
+*Note you can achieve multi line strings in JavaScript using the escape character to escape the line breaks This shouldn't be used for three reasons:*

->
-> 1. It is not supported on all run times
+ 1. It is not supported on all run times
-> 2. It can break minifiers
+ 2. It can break minifiers
-> 3. And in our case we loose the line breaks which we atually want!
+ 3. And in our case we loose the line breaks which we actually want!

 So far I think ruby is doing the best job here.
 Multiline strings and interpolation.